Punching a Timeless Clock: Temporary by Hilary Leichter

 Recent Comments

-- AndrewHB on Oathbringer Reread: Chapter One Hundred Eighteen 1 min ago

-- Gaz on Oathbringer Reread: Chapter One Hundred Eighteen 6 mins ago
+- SophianWorld on More Voices, Better Movies: Ten Standout Genre Films of the 2010s 54 mins ago

+- nellydreadful on Five SFF Books With Dogs (and Dog-Adjacent Individuals) as Key Characters 1 hour ago

+- Devin Smith on Epix Is Adapting Bernard Cornwell’s King Arthur Trilogy, The Warlord Chronicles 1 hour ago

+- Andy Rimmer on Epix Is Adapting Bernard Cornwell’s King Arthur Trilogy, The Warlord Chronicles 2 hours ago

-- No.19 on Five SFF Books With Dogs (and Dog-Adjacent Individuals) as Key Characters 34 mins ago
+- Taskel on Five SFF Books With Dogs (and Dog-Adjacent Individuals) as Key Characters 3 hours ago

-- DrDredd on Five SFF Books With Dogs (and Dog-Adjacent Individuals) as Key Characters 36 mins ago
+- Skallagrimsen on Five SFF Books With Dogs (and Dog-Adjacent Individuals) as Key Characters 3 hours ago

-- wlewisiii on The Batman’s New Batmobile Is Giving Fans Mad Max Vibes 53 mins ago

-- AndrewHB on Oathbringer Reread: Chapter One Hundred Eighteen 60 mins ago

-- kkozoriz on Jean-Luc as St. Jude — Star Trek: Picard’s “Absolute Candor” 1 hour ago

-- Steve Leavell on Five SFF Books With Dogs (and Dog-Adjacent Individuals) as Key Characters 1 hour ago
+- Skallagrimsen on Five SFF Books With Dogs (and Dog-Adjacent Individuals) as Key Characters 3 hours ago

-- wizardofwoz77 on Star Trek: Voyager Rewatch: “Time and Again” 2 hours ago